bookkeeping tax

 The first thing you will need to do is download the correct form.
 It is available directly from the IRS website here:

-IRS: SCHEDULE C Profit or Loss From Business »
+IRS: SCHEDULE C Profit or Loss From Business →

 What does the Schedule C form look like?

-The Schedule C form itself is only in itself 2 pages long, however it does have quite a lot of fields that you need to fill out.
+The Schedule C form itself is only 2 pages long, though it has quite a lot of fields to fill out.
+The IRS also provides 20+ pages of accompanying documentation, which can be helpful for the finer details — but can quickly overwhelm with heavy tax jargon.

 Business Details